WannesMalfait/Blender-shaders/src/mnode/sockets.md

 ## Separate and Combine

 If you don't want to lose information because of implicit conversions, you can use the `Separate XYZ` node and the `Separate RGB` node to extract the individual components.
+If you then want to combine them later in the node tree you can use the `Combine XYZ` and `Combine RGB` nodes.

 ---